Modern Machine Learning for LHC Physicists: Generation and simulation

-where we replace the latent space $r$ with a random number generator $r$ following some simple Gaussian or flat distribution.
+Now the latent space $r$ is replaced by a random number generator for $r$, following some simple Gaussian or flat distribution.
 The argument $x$ is the physical phase space of a jet, a scattering process at the LHC, or a detector output.
 We remind ourselves that (unweighted) events are nothing but positions in phase space.
 The difference to the VAE is that we do not train the generator as an inversion or encoder, but use an adversarial loss function like the one shown in Eq.\eqref{eq:def_adv}.
 The GAN architecture is illustrated in Fig.~\ref{fig:arch_gan1}.

 We know from Sec.~\ref{sec:class} that it is not hard to train a classification network for jets or events, which means that given a reference dataset $\pd(x)$ and a generated dataset $\pmd(x)$ we can train a discriminator or classification network to tell apart the true data and the generated data phase space point by phase space point.
 This discriminator network is trained to give